Wanna-be-tech-guy/Automated_Deployment_Logic/README.md

-Root directory for the script (where the script should be ran from:
+Root directory for the script (where the script should be ran from):

 C:\Users\<username>\Documents\Automated_Deployment_Logic